Share your own experiences

 Video case studies

-We are now accepting case studies in video format.
+We accept case studies in video format.
 We publish them with a transcript generated by editing YouTube's automatic subtitles.
 See an example.

 The content needs to be more than just a "quick tip" of how to use a technology.
 This is an opportunity to demonstrate something you do with software or with a web site, but you need to describe a practice that you have used in university education of economics and how it benefits students.